forax/write_your_dynamic_language_runtime/stack_interpreter.md

 main: slot var 0    : undef
 ```

-Note that to be able to construct the stack that way, the maximum number of slot variable need to be computed
+Note that to be able to construct the stack that way, the maximum number of slot variables need to be computed
 doing a static analysis on the code.

 Moreover, if we want to detect a stack overflow when calling a method before adding a new stack frame,
 we need to be able to compute the size of the stack frame, for that we need the maximum size of the stack
 of a stack frame which can also be computed using a static analysis on the code.